About

 Southbridge Church is a Christian, Bible-based non-denominational church in Orland Park, bordering both Oak Forest and Tinley Park.
 The church can be found 1 block west of Harlem on Wheeler Drive (155th Street).
 Our tall, white, cylindrical building has been an Orland Park landmark for over 3 decades.

-Constructed from beautiful white brick inside and out, our sanctuary is a sharp contrast to the dark movie theater look.
+Our sanctuary is a sharp contrast to the dark movie theater look.
+The distinct worship center blends the sacred with modern accent.
 Spacious and bright, we believe it reflects the grandeur and light of God.

-Southbridge is a smaller, growing, family oriented church.
+Southbridge is a smaller church with a personal touch.
 Definitely not the corporate 'warehouse' church.
 Its easy to find a place here, connect on the ground floor, and start your own tradition.
-Read a bit more about us below...

 Our goal as a church is to be a conduit to help you connect with the God, and help people find answers to your spiritual questions about God and the Bible, so that you can be a better person by loving God and others more.